Jeffrey Epstein reportedly found injured in jail cell

 That inmate, Nicholas Tartaglione — a former Orange County, California, police officer accused of killing four men in a cocaine-distribution conspiracy — denied involvement, the report said.

-Epstein, who is being held at Metropolitan Correctional Center, is now on suicide watch, sources told NBC News.
+Mr. Epstein, who is being held at Metropolitan Correctional Center, is now on suicide watch, sources told NBC News.

-Epstein, 66, faces new federal sex trafficking charges in New York and has pleaded not guilty.
+Mr. Epstein, 66, faces new federal sex trafficking charges in New York and has pleaded not guilty.

 In a filing made public Tuesday, Epstein said he wanted the 2nd U.S. Circuit Court of Appeals in Manhattan to reverse U.S. District Judge Richard M. Berman’s conclusion that he remain jailed because he is a danger to the community and a flight risk partly because of his great wealth.